 Collaboration between designers and developers is foundational to crafting an accessible design system.
 Designers leverage their creative insights and understanding of user interactions to conceptualize the digital product, while developers utilize their technical expertise to translate these concepts into functional elements.
 However, the actual accessibility of a digital product emerges when both roles actively contribute from the project’s beginning.

 To achieve successful collaboration, teams can implement actionable items and tips.
 Firstly, designers should provide developers with comprehensive accessibility guidelines and resources detailing best practices and techniques for creating inclusive designs.
 Concurrently, developers can contribute by offering technical insights and feasibility assessments to inform design decisions.
 Regular meetings and workshops focused on accessibility can facilitate knowledge-sharing and brainstorming sessions, fostering a deeper understanding of accessibility principles among designers and developers.
+Additionally, incorporating accessibility checklists and tools into the design and development workflow can help teams systematically evaluate and address accessibility issues throughout the project lifecycle.
+By encouraging a collaborative environment, teams can ensure that accessibility considerations are not overlooked and are seamlessly integrated into every aspect of the digital product.

 Importance of Accessibility Documentation in Design Systems